-The C-100s are really transparent and flat – it’s a sound I really like.
-I’ve had overhead microphones that tend to accentuate all the nasty bits, but these Sony mics just put a nice clean shine on everything.
+The C-100 mics are really transparent and flat — it's a sound I really like.
+I've had overhead microphones that tend to accentuate all the nasty bits, but these Sony mics just put a nice clean shine on everything.

 Front of House Engineer

 Developed primarily as a studio microphone, the C-100 features a specially-developed double capsule design, using technology originally used on the legendary C-800G microphone that’s featured on countless worldwide hits.
-For the Tom Walker tour, however, Mike decided to evaluate the C 100 in an unusual role outside the confines of the recording studio.
-“I was really excited when I got the chance to try out the Sony C-100s live with Tom”, states Mike.
-“I’m always interested to try something new that hasn’t been done before.
+For the Tom Walker tour, however, Mike decided to evaluate the C-100 in an unusual role outside the confines of the recording studio.
+“I was really excited when I got the chance to try out the Sony C-100 mics live with Tom,” states Mike.
+“I’m always interested in trying something new that hasn’t been done before.
 In the studio, you’re often building your drum around a matched pair of overheads that give the kit some space to breathe.
 But on stage it’s different, where you’re close mic’ing pretty much every source individually, and then using overheads as icing on the cake.”

-During production rehearsals Mike configured two C-100 mics as a stereo pair positioned above Ali Thynne’s Ludwig kit.
-As well a kick drum and snare plus rack and floor toms, it’s augmented with a second snare drum that’s tuned for a fatter, darker sound on some tracks.
-“Ali is a trained jazz drummer” notes Mike.
+During production rehearsals, Mike configured two C-100 mics as a stereo pair positioned above Ali Thynne’s Ludwig kit.
+Along with a kick drum and snare plus rack and floor toms, it’s augmented with a second snare drum that’s tuned for a fatter, darker sound on some tracks.
+“Ali is a trained jazz drummer,” notes Mike.
 “He’s a very creative, dynamic player who slips in lots of ghost notes and subtle details.
-I like instruments to sound real, and the Sony C-100s helped me capture those elements of Ali’s performance.
-It’s a nice combination with the sound from the close mics mixed in with the C 100s overhead to make it sound more real.
-I don’t need to use a lot of processing or EQ on the Sonys, although I do compress stuff a little bit to keep levels in check.”
+I like instruments to sound real, and the Sony C-100 mics helped me capture those elements of Ali’s performance.
+It’s a nice combination with the sound from the close mics mixed in with the C-100 mics overhead to make it sound more real.
+I don’t need to use a lot of processing or EQ on the Sony mics, although I do compress stuff a little bit to keep levels in check.”